php-http/documentation/docs/message-factory.md

 - `ClientContextFactory` (Combines `MessageFactory`, `StreamFactory` and `UriFactory`)

-A virtual package ([php-http/message-factory-implementation](https://packagist.org/providers/php-http/message-factory-implementation)) MAY be introduced which MUST be versioned together with this package.
+A [virtual package](virtual-package.md) ([php-http/message-factory-implementation](https://packagist.org/providers/php-http/message-factory-implementation)) MAY be introduced which MUST be versioned together with this package.

+The adapter repositories provide wrapper classes for those factories to implement the `Http\Message\MessageFactory` interface.

 ### General usage